Campbell Land (Sargent Rd), Boxborough

 • May 2022: The Town voted to acquire the land for open space at Town Meeting, and the Boxborough Conservation Trust raised over $200,000 to help offset the Town’s costs.

-• September 2022: The Town received the good news that it was awarded a LAND (Local Acquisitions for Natural Diversity) grant from the Commonwealth towards their purchase!
+• September 2022: The Town received the good news that it was awarded a LAND (Local Acquisitions for Natural Diversity) grant from the Commonwealth towards the purchase!

-• December 2022: Success!
-The Town purchased the property from SVT and will grant us a conservation restriction on the land in the coming months.
+• December 2022: The Town purchased the property from SVT.